 |Read feedback on NLP hypnotherapy Gold Coast Qld|

 What is NLP?
 How is NLP different to Psychology and Psychiatry?
 What makes NLP so effective?
 Why does NLP get rapid long lasting change?
-Phone 07 5562 5718 to book a free 20 minute telephone consultation.
+Phone 07 5562 5718 or send Abby an email to book a free 20 minute telephone or Skype session.
 NLP and Hypnotherapy Gold Coast, Robina.
 Neuro Linguistic Programming NLP coaching, Hypnotherapy and Meditation.
 Skype sessions online - or face-to-face on the Gold Coast, Robina.

 By Abby Eagle (2019)

 Click the Image to Watch on YouTube

 In this article I want to give you an introduction to Neuro-Linguistic Programming otherwise known as NLP.

 So let me start with a summary.
 NLP is a model of applied psychology.
 Whereas psychologists tend to look at your personal history and ask ‘why’ questions about your problems – which only tends to reinforce the problem – with NLP we gather a bit of information about your present state and your past but then quickly move onto building what we call a well-formed outcome.
 That is helping you to set goals – and to discover the best version of your self.
 This process I call future selfing.